Nancy Wilson (jazz singer): Career

-In the 1980s, she recorded five albums for Japanese labels because she preferred recording live, and American labels frequently did not give her that option.
+In the 1980s she recorded five albums for Japanese labels because she preferred recording live, and American labels frequently did not give her that option.
 She gained such wide popularity that she was selected as the winner of the annual Tokyo Song Festivals.

-In 1982, Wilson recorded with Hank Jones and the Great Jazz Trio.
-In that same year she recorded with the Griffith Park Band whose members included Chick Corea and Joe Henderson.
-In 1987 she participated in a PBS show entitled Newport Jazz '87 as the singer of a jazz trio with John Williams and Roy McCurdy.
-In 1982, she also signed with CBS, her albums here including The Two of Us (1984), duets with Ramsey Lewis produced by Stanley Clarke; Forbidden Lover (1987), including the title-track duet with Carl Anderson; and A Lady with a Song, which became her 52nd album release in 1989.
-In 1989, Nancy Wilson in Concert played as a television special.
-In the early 1990s, Wilson recorded an album paying tribute to Johnny Mercer with co-producer Barry Manilow entitled With My Lover Beside Me.
-In this decade she also recorded two other albums, Love, Nancy and her sixtieth album If I Had My Way.
-In the late 1990s, she teamed up with MCG Jazz, a youth-education program of the Manchester Craftsmen's Guild, nonprofit, minority-directed, arts and learning organization located in Pittsburgh, Pennsylvania.
+In 1982 Wilson recorded with Hank Jones and the Great Jazz Trio.
+In that same year she recorded with the Griffith Park Band, with members Chick Corea and Joe Henderson, and she signed with CBS Records.
+Her album releases included The Two of Us (1984), duets with Ramsey Lewis produced by Stanley Clarke; Forbidden Lover (1987), including the title-track duet with Carl Anderson; and A Lady with a Song, which became her 52nd album release in 1989.
+She participated in the PBS show Newport Jazz '87 as the singer of a jazz trio with John Williams and Roy McCurdy.
+In 1989 Nancy Wilson in Concert played as a television special.

+In the early 1990s Wilson recorded an album paying tribute to Johnny Mercer with co-producer Barry Manilow entitled With My Lover Beside Me.
+During this decade she also recorded two other albums, Love, Nancy and her sixtieth album If I Had My Way.
+In the late 1990s she teamed up with MCG Jazz, a youth-education program of the Manchester Craftsmen's Guild, a non-profit, minority-directed arts and learning organization located in Pittsburgh, Pennsylvania.

-In 1995, Wilson performed at the New Orleans Jazz & Heritage Festival and the San Francisco Jazz Festival in 1997.
-In 1999, she hosted a show in honor of Ella Fitzgerald entitled Forever Ella on the A & E Network.
+Wilson performed at the New Orleans Jazz & Heritage Festival in 1995 and at the San Francisco Jazz Festival in 1997.
+In 1999 she hosted a show in honor of Ella Fitzgerald entitled Forever Ella on the A&E Network.
 All the proceeds from 2001's A Nancy Wilson Christmas went to support the work of MCG Jazz.
-Wilson was the host on NPR's Jazz Profiles, from 1996 to 2005.
-This series profiled the legends and legacy of jazz through music, interviews and commentary.
+Wilson was the host for NPR's Jazz Profiles from 1996 to 2005.
+This series spotlighted the legends and legacy of jazz through music, interviews, and commentary.
 Wilson and the program were the recipients of the George Foster Peabody Award in 2001.
-Wilson's second and third album with MCG Jazz, R.S.V.P.
-(Rare Songs, Very Personal) (2005), and Turned to Blue (2007), both won the Grammy Award for Best Jazz Vocal Album.
+Wilson's second and third albums with MCG Jazz, R.S.V.P.
+(Rare Songs, Very Personal) (2005) and Turned to Blue (2007), both won the Grammy Award for Best Jazz Vocal Album.
 On September 10, 2011, she performed on a public stage for the last time at Ohio University in Athens, Ohio.
 According to Wilson, "I'm not going to be doing it anymore, and what better place to end it than where I started – in Ohio."